 - Permission to publish at this site must be given at the time of submission, but we will not request any print rights.

-- Your piece should not have been published before unless the publisher holding print rights also gives permission.
+- Your piece should not have been published before unless the publisher holding print rights also gives permission to reprint here.

 - Do not plagiarize any writing or artwork.